In this Part, a member's accrued service is the sum of these periods.

 Non-example: A member on Reserve service starts a period of APS employment.
 They may be eligible to accrue long service leave credits under the Long Service Leave Act.
 They would not get credit for their Reserve service under this Part.
 However, if they returned to perform continuous full-time service they could get a combined long service leave credit for the earlier service under section 5.5.14, Prior Reserve service.

-A person working in the Pay and Administration Branch who is not below WO2(E)/APS4
+A person working in the People Systems and Payroll Services Branch who is not below WO2(E)/APS4

 This table shows how to work out the total period that a member's long service leave credit is assessed on.